Leaving Cert postponed until late summer; Junior Cycle replaced with class tests

 The closure of schools, colleges and childcare facilities was ordered from Thursday, March 12th.
 Photograph: Eric Luke

-The Leaving Cert exams scheduled in June are to be postponed and will now run from late July or early August, the Government confirmed on Friday.
+The Leaving Cert exams scheduled in June are to be postponed and will now run from late July until August, the Government has announced.

-The Junior Cycle, meanwhile, is set to be replaced by school-based exams which will run early in the new school year.
+The Junior Cycle, meanwhile, is set to be replaced by school-based exams which will run in the new academic year.

-The changes, announced at a press conference this afternoon, mean tens of thousands of students who are due to progress to third level and further education are likely to commence their courses much later than originally planned.
+The changes mean tens of thousands of students who are due to progress to third level and further education are likely to commence their courses much later than they originally anticipated.

 Deadlines for students to complete practicals and project work in a number of subjects such as history, geography and home economics will also be extended until late July.